trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 It should not affect compiler-specific library locations even if these libraries are from `gcc` compiler and not `clang`.

-But then again `nixpkgs` has it's own slightly deviating notion of what is cross-compiling compared other distributions.
+But then again `nixpkgs` has its own slightly deviating notion of what is cross-compiling compared other distributions.
 We could say that `nixpkgs` has empty `sysroot` and always passes all the library and include paths explicitly.